22 Must Have Blogging Resources You Need to Excel as a Blogger

 Internal linking is integral to your SEO strategy.
 But after years of blogging, it’s easy to forget about related posts.

 Link Whisper is the ideal solution.
-It showcases your internal linking opportunities when you publish a new post, conducts link audits, and helps you keep track of your external linking.
+It showcases your internal linking opportunities, conducts link audits, and helps you keep track of your external linking.

 *Offered for free to members of the Blogging Insiders SEO Hustle!